 Belmont Light recognizes that the decision to host an emission-free renewable distributed generation facility requires careful consideration of many economic and physical factors.
 Our distributed generation policy is designed to provide customers with flexibility of contract and fuel options while maintaining low rates for all customers and the reliability and safety of our system.
 If you have questions regarding our policy or rate, please do not hesitate to contact us.

 Before beginning installation, distributed generation host customers are required to submit an Interconnection and Service Agreement Application together with the application processing fee and a copy of the signed electrical permit.
-Qualifying systems include, but are not limited to:
+Qualifying renewable or non-emitting systems include, but are not limited to:

 • Solar PV Systems